yifeifang/cse481c/Lab-19:-Cartesian-space-manipulation.md

 /move_group :141: LBKPIECE1: Unable to sample any valid states for goal tree
 ```

-This indicates to you that MoveIt was unable to find a collision-free plan to move the arm.
+This indicates to you that MoveIt was unable to find a path to move the arm.
-You can also see that the default planning time (before MoveIt gives up) is 15 seconds.
+You can also see that the default planning time (before MoveIt gives up) is 10 seconds.
-Part of the reason is that the gripper poses to reach are quite high up.
+The reason why this fails is because the gripper goal poses are quite high up (about 1.8 meters above the ground).
 So, your demo will actually need to raise the torso first:
 ```py
 torso = fetch_api.Torso()